 but in a place a bit more private and a lot more tender — the scrotum.
 It's

 generally harmless and basically the same kind of thing as varicose veins in the legs.

 But what exactly is a varicocele and how do you get rid of it?

 In all guys, a structure called the spermatic cord (which contains arteries,

-blood flowing from the body back toward the heart, and a bunch of valves in the veins
+carry the blood flowing from the body back toward the heart, and a bunch of valves

-keep the blood flowing one way and stop it from flowing backward.
-In other words,
+in the veins keep the blood flowing one way and stop it from flowing backward.
+In

-the valves regulate your blood flow and make sure everything is flowing in the right
+other words, the valves regulate your blood flow and make sure everything is flowing

 But sometimes these valves can fail.
 When this happens, some of the blood can flow